 Are there any other costs?
 Is there anything I need to bring?

 You might wish to buy a notebook.
 You might wish to buy some of the books on any reading list given out in class.
 You might want to invest in a portable gallery stool.
 In each session we take a half hour tea/coffee break in the gallery coffee shop to rest our legs and discuss what we have seen.

 When I've finished, what course can I do next?

-Extended history of modern art in 50 works.
+A history of modern art in 50 objects

 Julia Musgrave got her first degree in Chemical Engineering and went on become a Chartered Information Systems Engineer and IT project manager.
 In 2008 she decided that life was too short for just one career and decided to become an art historian.
 She has a Graduate Diploma in the History of Art from the Courtauld Institute of Art and an MLitt in ‘Art, Style and Design: Renaissance to Modernism, c.1450 – c.1930’ from the University of Glasgow.
 She gained her Ph.D. at the University of York for her research into the involvement of Roger Fry and the Bloomsbury Group and the social networks of the British art world in the development of the Contemporary Art Society from 1910 to 1939.
 She is Co-Director of the London Art Salon and an accredited Arts Society lecturer.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.